Notepatra Notepatra v0.1.114 docs

 Editor basics

-The editor is QScintilla 2.14.1 (official Riverbank source) under the hood: folding, brace matching, auto-indent, bookmarks, multi-cursor (hold Alt), rectangular selection, code completion, and snippets are all built in.
+The editor is QScintilla 2.14.1 (official Riverbank source) under the hood: folding, brace matching, auto-indent, bookmarks, multi-cursor (Ctrl+click), rectangular/column selection (Alt+drag), and word-based code completion are all built in.

 Opening & saving